mjcolmenero/ph-submissions/lessons/geocoding-qgis.md

 When you add data that has been geocoded as points in this way, you only initially see a single point in each location.
 Because each row of data has been geocoded with exactly the same coordinates, they overlap and you can't immediately see how many there are.

-There are several ways to depict this data in ways that are more meaningful, and in this regard QGIS has many advantages over the leading commercial software ArcGIS.
+There are several ways to display this data in ways that are more meaningful, and in this regard QGIS has many advantages over the leading commercial software ArcGIS.
 The most basic way that this can be achieved by creating a new polygon layer containing a new column with a count of points contained within each polygon (this feature is equivalent to a spatial join in ArcGIS).
 The result of this method would be essentially the same as summarising your data externally (in a database or spreadsheet) and then performing a table join.

 1. Select the tool `Vector>Analysis Tools>Count Points in Polygon`
 2. In the Count Points in Polygon window select your counties layer (`UKDefinitionA`) as `Polygons` and the geocoded alumni layer that you imported (`GeocodedAlumni`) as `Points`.
 The box `Count Field Name` defaults to 'NUMPOINTS' - this is the name of the extra column that will be added.
 The final box `Count` specifies what to do with the result of this action, leaving it set to default will create a new temporary (that is, not yet saved to a file) layer called `Count`.
 You could click the `...` to specify a file name to save it straight away.